Permanent Improvement Issue

-- Make repairs and improvements to prolong the use of the existing buildings on the Bellefontaine Main Campus.
+- Make repairs and improvements to enhance safety and prolong the use of the existing buildings on the Bellefontaine Main Campus.

 - Creating new state-of-the-art spaces that give students job-ready training that is offered in very few other places in the state.

-- Have dedicated areas for training students in evolving new technology, like smart cars, such as those being developed at the nearby Transportation Research Center.
+- Have dedicated areas for training students in evolving new technology

 - Expand classroom sizes in order to be able to accommodate more students.